b1nch3f/Java-Algorithms/README.md

 Data Structures and Algorithms in Java
 ======================================

-A warehouse for Popular algorithms, implemented in Java.
+A warehouse of Popular algorithms, implemented in Java.